Programming using Web Assembly

 i32.const 1234.
 It puts the number 1234 onto a stack; whatever is on the stack when the function ends becomes the function’s return value.

-The rest of the file is “pseudo-code” declaring the module, declaring the function and what it returns, naming the function “run” and exporting it so it can be called from elsewhere.
+The rest of the file is “pseudo-code” declaring the module, declaring the function and what it returns, naming the function “run” and exporting it so it can be called from outside the module.

 The WAT text file needs to be converted to the binary WASM format.
 The Web Assembly Binary Toolkit project includes a tool to do this, named